Solanine, Green Potatoes, Nightshades, and Arthritis

 Despite the potential problems, an elimination diet could be very helpful.
 The time and effort required to determine whether foods affect your arthritis and to identify the specific foods that cause problems could be well worthwhile if the result is pain reduction or relief.

-Potato plant poisoning: Information from the National Institutes of Health
+Potato plant poisoning - green tubers and sprouts from the National Institutes of Health

 © 2010 Linda Crampton